Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 alias of Annotation

-Set of extensions that are “virtual books” on the device and therefore cannot be viewed/saved/added to library For example: frozenset(['kobo'])
+Set of extensions that are “virtual books” on the device and therefore cannot be viewed/saved/added to library.
+For example: frozenset(['kobo'])

 Whether to nuke comments in the copy of the book sent to the device.
 If not None this should be short string that the comments will be replaced by.

 If True indicates that this driver completely manages device detection, ejecting and so forth.
 If you set this to True, you must implement the detect_managed_devices and debug_managed_device_detection methods.
-A driver with this set to true is responsible for detection of devices, managing a blacklist of devices, a list of ejected devices and so forth. calibre will periodically call the detect_managed_devices() method and is it returns a detected device, calibre will call open(). open() will be called every time a device is returned even is previous calls to open() failed, therefore the driver must maintain its own blacklist of failed devices.
+A driver with this set to true is responsible for detection of devices, managing a blacklist of devices, a list of ejected devices and so forth. calibre will periodically call the detect_managed_devices() method and if it returns a detected device, calibre will call open(). open() will be called every time a device is returned even if previous calls to open() failed, therefore the driver must maintain its own blacklist of failed devices.
 Similarly, when ejecting, calibre will call eject() and then assuming the next call to detect_managed_devices() returns None, it will call post_yank_cleanup().

 If set the True, calibre will call the get_driveinfo() method after the books lists have been loaded to get the driveinfo.